SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Experiments

 This work utilizes three publicly available medical image segmentation datasets: LiTS2017~\cite{44lits2017}, ISICDM2019~\cite{46ISICDM2019}, and Synapse~\cite{45synapse}.
 Following nnformer~\cite{47nnformer}, we employ an 80/15/5 train/validation/test split for all datasets.
 Input images are resized to $512\times512$ pixels.

 SMAFormer is implemented in PyTorch and trained on a single NVIDIA GeForce RTX 4090 GPU using SGD with momentum (0.98), weight decay ($1e^{-6}$), and a cosine-decayed learning rate (initial: $1e^{-2}$, minimum: $6e^{-6}$).
 Data augmentation includes random horizontal flipping and rotation.
-We utilize a pre-trained model from ViT~\cite{77PretrainViT2020image}.
+We initialize the Transformer backbone with a ViT pre-trained model~\cite{77PretrainViT2020image}.

+Table~\ref{tab:syna} reports Synapse multi-organ segmentation and tests whether the same architecture remains useful outside binary tumor segmentation.
+SMAFormer reaches 86.08\% average Dice, above TransUNet at 84.36\%, CoTr at 85.72\%, and nnFormer at 85.32\%.
+The organ-wise evidence is also important: SMAFormer reaches 72.03\% Dice on gallbladder, 81.93\% on pancreas, 97.71\% on liver, and 91.77\% on spleen.
+This pattern links the method back to the core motivation, because fine-grained attention should improve difficult structures without sacrificing global anatomical consistency.